DataDog/hiring-engineers/answers.md

 **Bonus Question**: A **resource** is a feature of an application that represents a single action or function, such as a web endpoint, database query, or other job.
 A **service** is a self-contained grouping of resources joined together by a broader business function.

+## Final Question
+In normal global circumstances, I use Citi Bike everyday.
+There are Citi Bike stations I use more than others - those close to my apartment and to places I frequent - but I love using Citi Bike to explore different areas of New York City.

+Citi Bike publishes rich, realtime system data according to the General Bikeshare Feed Specification [(GBFS)](https://github.com/NABSA/gbfs/blob/master/gbfs.md) formatting.
+As a data enthusiast and active bikeshare user, I was very excited to learn that this exists.
+The full Citi Bike GBFS feed can be found [here](http://gbfs.citibikenyc.com/gbfs/gbfs.json), and [here](https://gbfs.citibikenyc.com/gbfs/en/station_status.json) is an example of realtime station status information that is published as a JSON.

+I would love to use Datadog to monitor this data.
+One specific case I had in mind is tracking the electric bike availability.
+It's always an exciting treat to see an electric bike available at a station, and I would love to be able to monitor their availabiity.
+This value is published in the key `num_ebikes_available` in the station status JSON.
+To start, I could isolate a few station IDs of stations close to my apartment, and I could build a check that creates a metric for the number of electic bikes available in my area throughout the day.

+Expanding this, I could build a check that tags by neighborhood and creates metrics on available electric bikes, general available bikes, and available docks.
+I would love to see if there are any trends by neighborhood on density of electric bikes or bike and dock availability - this would certainly impact me if I were facing a decision to move neighborhoods!

+These cases are only looking at the station status feed, but there are many other feeds published that could allow me to monitor data and build dashboards on things like system outages, trip mileages, and even basic rider information like age and gender.